 Relapse triggers can be difficult to avoid.
 It seems that temptations are everywhere.
 People promote the use of drugs and alcohol on social media, in movies, in music, and at school or work.
 In addition to these hurdles, you’ll face daily life stressors that can lead to relapse.

 - Easy access to drugs or alcohol

 - Being around people who use

 - Major life changes (new job, new relationship, etc)

 Each person reacts to triggers differently, and there may be some that are not listed above.
 However, knowing what to look for can help you avoid relapse.

-Take These Steps If Relapse Happens
+Take These Steps to Reduce Risk of Relapse

 The way you react to the relapse is what’s important.
 Consider this as a signal that you should modify some of your techniques.